Shiva-Prasad-Naroju/Student-Performance-MLOps/README.md

 # 🎯 End to End Student Performance Indicator ML project

 ## 📌 Overview
-This project analyzes and predicts student performance based on socio-economic and academic factors using ML techniques.
+This project analyzes and predicts student performance in Maths based on socio-economic and academic factors using ML techniques.

 ## 🔄 Project Life Cycle
 1. 📌 Understanding the Problem